joe820730/util_collect/README.md

 # Utilities collection

-This repo collects some useful(maybe?) utilities in my work.
+This repo collects some useful utilities written by me, and used frequently.

 - CRC checksum
   Used in UART communication between PC and MCU.